midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### `rollback_last_transaction`

 Reverts effects of applying last transaction in response to chain reorganization.

 It needs to:
 1. Revert coin commitment tree state to one from before that transaction
 2. If transaction is considered own:
    1. Add it to the pool of pending transactions, so it can be submitted to the network again
    2. Move coins received from it to pending state
+   3. Restore coins spent in the transaction in a booked state
-3. Otherwise discard transaction
+3. Otherwise, discard transaction

+There are a couple of practical considerations:
+- usage of persistent data structures will allow coin commitment tree revert to be as simple as picking an older pointer
+- depending on the APIs for providing blockchain data slightly different input to this operation might be needed for a more efficient implementation; in all cases though handling reorganization is conceptually first - finding relevant range of blocks/transactions to revert, then reverting them and then applying new updates

 #### `discard_transaction`

-Frees resources related to tracking a transaction considered not relevant anymore.
+Frees resources related to tracking a transaction considered not relevant anymore due to a reorganization or wallet giving up on submitting one.
 Following steps need to be taken:
 1. Move transaction to transaction history as failed
 2. Remove coins received in the transaction
 3. Un-book coins spent in the transaction